12 Essential Writing Habits for Strengthening Your Skills

 What separates a hobby from a lifestyle or a career is that we have made a serious commitment to follow our passion, even if there’s a lot of hard work involved.

 Some people are perfectly content with being mediocre, and that’s fine too.
-But if you want to shine, to be the best writer you can possibly be, then commit yourself to these writing habits.
+But if you want to shine, to be the best writer you can possibly be and produce great writing, then commit yourself to these writing habits.

 How many of these writing habits do you practice regularly?
 What have you done to produce better writing?
 Share your thoughts, ideas, and experiences by leaving a comment.